UniMath/agda-unimath/src/metric-spaces/ordering-premetric-structures.lagda.md

-# The standard ordering of premetric structures on a type
+# The poset of premetric structures on a type

 ```agda
 module metric-spaces.ordering-premetric-structures where